thalassemia/qnet/README.md

 ## [targetEnrichment.R](targetEnrichment.R)
 **Dependencies:** R 4.0+, tidyverse, fastcluster, pheatmap, RColorBrewer

+_**Note:** Use 7 cores (~4GB RAM/core)_

-TFs are split into two groups, one for those that are upregulated with quiescence and one for those that are downregulated.
-All putative targets for all TFs in each group are consolidated at various [score](#betaBatchpy) thresholds (which represent BETA's confidence that a given target is a true target).
+TFs are split into two groups, one for those that are upregulated with quiescence and another for those that are downregulated.
+For each group, a list of unique putative targets (meaning those that show up in the BETA output of at least one TF in the group) is compiled at score thresholds of 0, 0.5, 1.0, 1.5, 2.0, 2.5, and 3.0.

-_**Note:** Use as many cores as the desired number of thresholds to minimize run time (~4GB RAM/core)_
+For each group and score threshold, this creates:
+* A "target enrichment" matrix.
+The value displayed at any given row (TF) and column (putative target) is the SSvsP log2 fold change (l2FC) of the putative target, defaulting to 0 if the target was not predicted for the TF.
+* A heatmap of the above matrix after performing hierarchical clustering on both the rows and columns using Euclidean distance and Ward linkage.
+Note that the color gradient is not linear but rather centered around zero and partitioned by percentile.

-For each group and each score threshold, a matrix of `log2 Fold Changes` is compiled using the TFs in the group as rows and [all putative targets](#sigtargetspy) at that threshold as columns.
-A heatmap is generated using that matrix.
-Finally, a file is made listing ranks of the TFs when sorted by descending # of targets that go up with quiescence, # of targets that go down, ratio of # of up to # of downregulated targets, mean<sup>\*</sup> target enrichment with quiescence, 5<sup>th</sup> %ile<sup>\*</sup> target enrichment, and 95<sup>th</sup> %ile<sup>\*</sup> target enrichment.
+* A file containing several statistics of interest.
+For each TF within the group, this tabulates the # of targets that go up with quiescence, # of targets that go down with quiescence, ratio of # of targets that go up to # that go down, mean l2FC, 5<sup>th</sup> %ile l2FC, and 95<sup>th</sup> %ile l2FC.
+Note that all zeros were excluded when determing means and percentiles.
+This file also shows the ranks associated with each TF when sorting (descending) by each of the aforementioned statistics.

 Outputs in a new directory with the following naming scheme:

     $SCRATCH/output/enrich/{updown}{threshold}{type}

-`updown`: "Up" for group of TFs upregulated with quiescence, "Down" for group of TFs downregulated with quiescence
+`updown`: "Up" for group of TFs that are upregulated with quiescence, "Down" for group of TFs that are downregulated with quiescence
 `threshold`: score threshold (see regulatory potential formula in [PMC4135175](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4135175/) for more details) used to subset targets
-`type`: "count" for target count statistics, "matrix" for enrichment matrices, or "heatmap" for heatmaps
+`type`: "matrix" for target enrichment matrices, "heatmap" for heatmaps, or "count" for statistics of interest

-<sup>\*</sup> Zeros are excluded in these calculations as they represent non-targets for any given TF
+## Detailed Log
+1. Using [mergeDEandTF.R](#mergedeandtfr), I merged the provided differential expression data (serum starved vs proliferating cells) with a [curated list of human TFs](http://humantfs.ccbr.utoronto.ca/download.php) to create the file `SSvsP_SigTFs_080720.csv`.
+Only the TFs that exhibited significant differences in expression (DE TFs) were included in the final file.

+2. Using [qualityBeds.R](#qualitybedsR), I isolated the bed files in the [Cistrome database](http://cistrome.org/db/#/) that corresponded to each DE TF.
+These files were filtered, ranked, and renamed according to specific [quality criteria](#qualitybedsR).

+3. Using [betaBatch.py](#betabatchpy), I generated lists of putative targets for each high quality bed file.

+4. Using [sigTargets.py](#sigtargetspy), I consolidated the BETA target predictions to create a single file for each DE TF containing all unique predictions for all high quality bed files associated with that TF.
+These are the files in the shared Dropbox folder named `BETA_minus_output`.

+5. Using [deTargets.R](#detargetsR), I merged the consolidated BETA target predictions for each DE TF with the differential expression data, keeping only the predicted targets that exhibited significant differential expression.
+These are the files in the shared Dropbox folder named `detargets`.

+6. Using [targetEnrichment.R](#targetEnrichmentR), I attempted to better characterize the enrichment behaviors of the DE TF by comparing the differential expression profiles of their targets.
+The resulting files are in the shared Dropbox folder named `enrich`.

+7. Using [normalize.py](#normalizepy), I assigned a rank normalized score to each peak in each high quality DE TF bed file.
+I generated two output directories, one for scores assigned with peaks ranked by descending signal value and another for peaks ranked by ascending p-adjusted value (see [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/05_peak_calling_macs.html) for more details about how MACS2 calculates these values).

+8. Using [peakOverlap.py](#peakoverlappy), I used `bedtools intersect` to search for overlapping peaks in every possible pairing of highest quality, rank normalized bed files (only one such file should exist for each DE TF).
+This also appended the rank normalized score of each peak to every row corresponding to a peak it overlaps.

+9. Using [cobinding.R](#cobindingR), I created heatmaps for each TF that theoretically illustrate its cobinding affinity with the other DE TFs at its experimental binding loci.
+These heatmaps are located within the `cobinding` folder in the Dropbox. `cobindingOLD` has these same heatmaps but as jpgs instead of pdfs.
+These load a lot more quickly and take up less space but have some strange visual artifacts.

+10. Using [H4K20me3.py](#h4k20me3py), I pulled all the H4K20me3-associated bed files from the [Cistrome database](http://cistrome.org/db/#/), merged them into one file (doing my best to combine and count duplicates), and annotated them with their nearest protein coding genes (by distance to TSS).
+Out of curiosity, I first configured the code to only consider directly overlapping peaks as duplicates that should be merged, then tried the same pipeline with peaks within 1000bp flagged as duplicates.
+These results are located in the `H4K20me3` folder, with the direct overlap files all having a filename suffix of `0` while all the 1000bp distance outputs have a filname suffix of `1000`.